-Adding a conservatory to your property is the simplest way to create additional living space for your home in Essex and Middlesex.
+Adding a conservatory to your property is the simplest way to create additional living space for your home in Essex.
 Recognising that a conservatory is a major investment, we go out of our way to ensure you’re happy, content and comfortable every step of the way.
-What’s more, we all our staff share this important ethos.
+What’s more, all our staff share this important ethos.
 Complete customer satisfaction is our number one goal.

 The traditional lean-to, with its refreshingly clean lines, is the easiest way to achieve the conservatory dream.
 A highly cost effective conservatory option that adds value to any home.
 With its clean lines and appearance this style is still a very popular choice today.
 Classically the lean-to conservatory has a low-pitched roof which makes it ideally suited to bungalows or houses restricted by height.
 Why not make your new lean-to conservatory unique with the addition of bi-folding doors, really opening out your living and garden space.